OpenRedButtonProject/orb/android/README.md

 ### B. The DTVKit reference

-In the DTVKit reference the tvbrowser library is integrated with the DTVKit Tv Input Source.
+In the DTVKit reference the orblibrary is integrated with the DTVKit Tv Input Source.
 The implementation calls the DTVKit broadcast stack which itself is integrated with the Android Tuner framework.

 #### Building